sarf2k4/Catalog/README.md

 # Catalog
-These are the parts catalog collected that would help in comparing and finding their specs
+These are the parts catalog collected that would help in comparing and finding their specs based on the model number.
+The files found here are from the following reference.

 - 2006 SUNON Catalog - http://www.weclonline.com/downloads/master_cat/SUNON_MagLevFan&Blower.pdf